 As a trustee, in order to help you operate within the law, we advise that you consider the below 6 principles when managing your charity’s connection to a non-charity:

 Consider how the connection benefits your charity and assess, address and review the risks.
-Can all investment be justified?
+Can all investments be justified?

 Ensure that you understand the scope and limits of your charity’s purposes.
 Is funding from or to the non-charity restricted to furthering your charitable purposes?

 Avoid unauthorised personal benefit and address conflicts of interest

 Identify and address any conflicts due to trustees being appointed by the non-charity, working at the non-charity or having other links.
 Have you got approval for any trustee benefits that come from such a connection?